Thol. Thirumavalavan: Political views

-Thirumalavan's politics are grounded in Ambedkarite and Dravidian philosophies as well as a retheorization of Tamil nationalism, which seeks to turn it into a force for annihilation of the caste system.
-Oppression of Dalits, he says, is institutionalised in India, including Tamil Nadu.
-Although the Dravidian parties which dominate the politics of Tamil Nadu are ideologically committed to the eradication of the caste system, Thirumavalavan argues that they have in practice drifted away from the original ideals of the Dravidian movement.
-Their policies, he says, have mainly benefitted the middle castes, and had actually led to an increase in the oppression of Dalits, with the middle castes replacing the Brahmins as the oppressor.
-Dalits cannot and should not expect much help from the Dravidian parties.
-The solution, according to Thirumavalavan, lies in Tamil nationalism.
-Caste oppression, he says, can only be ended by building resistance from below, through appealing to Tamil sentiments, as happened in the early days of the Dravidian movement under Periyar E. V. Ramasamy.
-If a proper Tamil government is formed in Tamil Nadu, he says, caste oppression will immediately disappear.
+Thirumalavan's politics are based on Ambedkarite and Dravidian philosophies, and a retheorization of Tamil nationalism, which seeks to end the caste system.
+As per him, the oppression of Dalits is institutionalised in India, and although the Dravidian parties, which dominate the politics of Tamil Nadu, are ideologically against the caste system, he argues that they have in practice drifted away from the original ideals of the Dravidian movement.
+Their policies, he says, have mainly benefited the backward class, has led to an increase in the oppression of Dalits, with these castes replacing the Brahmins as the oppressor, and Dalits cannot not expect much help from these parties.
+The solution, according to him, lies in Tamil nationalism, and the caste oppression can only be ended by building resistance from below, through appealing to Tamil sentiments, as happened in the early days of the Dravidian movement under Periyar.
+He says that the caste oppression will disappear if a Tamil nationalist government is formed in Tamil Nadu.
+In 2009, he welcomed an announcement of the state government to implement a three percent reservation in educational institutes for the Dalits.

-Thirumavalavan's views on the importance of the Tamil identity have also led him to strongly support Tamil secessionist groups in Sri Lanka, including the Liberation Tigers of Tamil Eelam, a militant secessionist group who are formally banned as a terrorist organisation in India.
-He has criticised India for assisting the Sri Lankan army during the Sri Lankan military operations against the LTTE in 2008 and 2009, and has called upon the government of Tamil Nadu to take steps to safeguard the Tamils of Sri Lanka.
-On 15 January 2009 he started a hunger fast near Chennai (Maraimalai Adigal Nagar) for the cause of Sri Lankan Tamils.
-After four days, on 19 January he called off the fast, saying that it had had no effect on the Indian government, and calling for a hartal in its place.
-He was a part of the 10 member MP team that visited the war-affected areas and transitional centres in Vavuniya on 11 October 2009.
-The delegation visited various parts of Jaffna district and had a meeting at the Jaffna public library.
+Thirumavalavan's views have led him to support the Tamil secessionist groups in Sri Lanka, including the Liberation Tigers of Tamil Eelam, a militant secessionist group who are formally banned as a terrorist organisation in India.
+He has criticised India for assisting the Sri Lankan army during the Sri Lankan military operations against the LTTE, and has called upon the Tamil Nadu state government to take steps to safeguard the interest of Sri Lankan Tamils.
+On 15 January 2009, he went on a hunger strike in Chennai for the cause of Sri Lankan Tamils.
+After four days, he called off the fast, saying that it had had no effect on the Indian government, and calling for a hartal in its place.
+He was later part of a ten member team that visited the war-affected areas and transitional centres in Vavuniya on 11 October 2009.
+The delegation visited various parts of Jaffna district and held a meeting at the Jaffna Public Library.